CurtisBaily/ChatroomApp/README.md

 1. Download by cloning using `git clone https://github.com/CurtisBaily/ChatroomApp.git` or as a zip file.

 2. Use `npm install` within the project folder to install the package dependencies.

+###Running
+1. Within the project folder from the command line use `node index.js`.

+2. Open a web browser which can run JavaScript (developed on Chrome) and go to `http://localhost:8000`.
+The default port number is 8000.